 DeArmond Tremolo schematics

-In January 2012 I (finally) drew up schematics of both the 601 and 800 tremolo units and added them to this page.
+Back in January 2012 I (finally) drew up schematics of both the 601 and 800 tremolo units and added them to this page.
 Note that these are unofficial schematics (I have never seen one from DeArmond).
 The schematic at top shows the 601 model, which has a circuit that controls the intensity of the tremolo.
-(The potentimeter in the schematic is the knob on the left, labeled “increase”).
+(The potentiometer in the schematic is the knob on the left, labeled “increase”).
 The schematic at bottom shows the 800 – the foot pedal model.
 The pedal on the 800 controls overall volume, but not tremolo intensity.
 Although the thumb wheel on the 800 unit is labeled “increase,” it controls the speed, not the intensity – an inconsistent use of the term between the two models.

-Since the speed adjustments on both units are mechanical, speed control is not represented in these schematics.
+Since the speed adjustments on both units are mechanical, speed control is not represented in these circuit schematics.